-Imagine equipping everyone in the world with something like a pocket-apologist, an Artificial Intelligence available to present for you customized evidences supporting Christianity and to offer instant scholarly answers to complex questions.
+Imagine equipping everyone in the world with a virtual pocket-apologist--an artificial intelligence which can present for you customized evidences supporting Christianity and offer instant scholarly answers to complex questions.

 Apologetics is in large part about persuading non-believers.
 As a result, impressing and winning the respect of those who disagree with us is vital.
 Unfortunately, in an effort to reach more laymen, apologetics ministries can tend to lack sophistication.
 By contrast, BeliefMap Apologetics puts in the hard work to regularly support its claims with quotes from respected peer-reviewed books and journal articles, and to present opposing views in their most compelling form.
 The goal is for even non-believers to use BeliefMap as their go-to source for the most compelling and accessible arguments for their side.
 That's a high standard, but it's one way we can bring glory to God: showing that the Christian worldview is up to the challenge.

-● In a nutshell: BeliefMap is useful for both dedicated researchers and for truth-seekers just want to get the answer and get out as quickly as possible.
+- In a nutshell: BeliefMap is useful for both dedicated researchers and for truth-seekers that just want to get the answer and get out as quickly as possible.